MicrosoftDocs/entra-docs/docs/identity/saas-apps/observepoint-web-assurance-tutorial.md

 ### Create ObservePoint test user

-In this section, you create a user called B.Simon in ObservePoint .
+In this section, you create a user called B.Simon in ObservePoint.
 Work with [ObservePoint support team](mailto:support@observepoint.com) to add the users in the ObservePoint platform.
 Users must be created and activated before you use single sign-on.

 ## Test SSO